Optimized laser ion acceleration at the relativistic critical density surface

-Here we develop a self-consistent semi-analytic model to calculate the maximum ion energies in the SASL regime and use this to infer optima for the laser pulse duration and plasma density profile.
+Here we develop a self-consistent semi-analytic model to calculate the maximum ion energies in the \com{RTF-RPA} regime and use this to infer optima for the laser pulse duration and plasma density profile.